hikaruzzz/Repository-of-Paper-Development/Readme.md

-# `Triple Head Based` Repository of Paper Development
+# `Triple Head Based` Repository of Papers & Codes
 ## 1 Introduce
 * A repository be made up for communication of paper and research.
 * And also need your help to develop this repository together, always waitting for your pull requests.